 We recommend that passports contain at least 2 blank pages for each country visited.
 Some countries require 4 pages.
 You can find more information on the Australian Governments Department of Foreign Affairs www.passports.gov.au website.

 Minors (children under 18) travelling abroad without parents or with only one parent may be required to present additional documents such as (but not limited to) notarised permission letter and/or unabridged birth certificate.
 Some other countries have similar requirements; check with the consulates of all countries you’ll be visiting to learn more.

 You can check if the country you’re visiting requires blank pages and how many on the Smart Traveller website — choose your country and look at the entry and exit requirements.

 Travel Health Information can be found on the Australian Governments Department of Health website.

-Before you leave, it is important to research every country you will visit, and to get advice that is tailored to your health needs.
-The risk of acquiring an infection and the appropriate preventative measures can be different for older travelers, children, pregnant women or those with underlying chronic diseases.
+Before you leave, it is important to research every country you will visit and to get advice that is tailored to your health needs.
+The risk of acquiring an infection and the appropriate preventative measures can be different for older travellers, children, pregnant women or those with underlying chronic diseases.

 You will also find some great information on the Australian Governments smarttraveller.gov.au website.

 Governments reserve the right to change the visa conditions of entry into their country, so it is for this reason that we ask all clients to organise their own visas through the applicable embassies or, through a specialist visa company.
 For up-to-date visa information please log-on to the Australian Government’s www.smartraveller.gov.au website.

 Please ensure you advise all food allergies, health issues and any other concerns of this nature on your booking form at the beginning of the booking process, so that this can be managed effectively throughout and suppliers/restaurants etc can be advised.
 Every effort is made to meet your expectations during this experience, but it is necessary for you to make any special requirements known prior to arrival.